DomNomNom/RayShader/README.md

 RayShader
 =========

-A realtime ray tracer using GLSL
+A realtime ray tracer using GLSL that sends all your private data to the NSA while you wait.

 ![Screenshot](https://raw.github.com/DomNomNom/RayShader/master/screenshot2.png)